Why I Got Involved

 I have been asked several times why I became involved in shutting down meth labs in Oklahoma.
 It seemed that every other night there was a new meth fire or explosion from people mixing pseudoephedrine to make their dope.

 Things changed for me when I watched this video below about a little baby that got so burnt up from the parents meth lab explosion.
 When I saw the play pin had melted on top of this baby, that did it for me.
 I could no longer stand by while innocent children continued to die from these meth fires when it is 100 % preventable.
-You see pseudoephedrine in gel cap or liquid form is almost impossible to make meth with.
-I then put up this web site and went in to massive action to stop the meth labs in Oklahoma.
+Meth Proof Pseudoephedrine is now on the market and I want all pseudoephedrine makers to put this meth block in every product on the market.

 StopMethLabs Owner David Starkey Receives Oklahoma “Champion Of Fate Award”